soup-bowl/wp-simple-smtp/readme.txt

 = One or more of the settings are greyed out =
 This plugin supports being overridden by DEFINE, so please check to see that you are not setting a define for a WP Simple SMTP option.
 These are most commonly stored in the wp-config.php file.

+The over-ride hierachy is as follows, with top being the most important.

+* Environmental variable.
+* Constant variable (wp-config define).
+* Multisite network settings.
+* Locally-configured settings.

 = How is the SMTP password stored? =
 If openssl is available to PHP, then the password will be **encrypted** ([not hashed](https://stackoverflow.com/a/4948393)) when stored in the database.
 If unavailable, the SMTP password will be saved into the database as **plaintext**.
 The more recommended way of storing the password is to define SMTP_PASS in your wp-config.php file, which should already be locked and inaccessible from the front-end.

 = Does this plugin work on WordPress Multisite? =
 Yes.
 Each site can have unique settings, unless overriding is on.
 The network will use the main site settings, so network admin emails will show up in the main site log.

-More multisite related functionality will be added.
+Since version 1.2, network-activating the plugin grants special configuration options for super administrators.
+This includes the ability to set overrides and configure site admin access.

 = Can I report an issue, or contribute to development? = Yes!
 [Please see our GitHub repository here](https://github.com/soup-bowl/wp-simple-smtp) for writing issues and/or making pull requests.